 Aboriginal subsistence in the region was based largely on acquiring natural plants and animals, rather than the cultivation of agricultural crops.
 Acorns were a staple for the western groups, as were agave and mesquite for eastern groups.
 Numerous other plants were valued for their dietary contributions from their seeds, fruit, roots, stalks, or greens, and a still larger number of species had known medicinal uses.
 Game animals included deer first and foremost, but mountain sheep and pronghorn antelope were also present, as well as bears, mountain lions, bobcats, coyotes, and other medium-sized mammals.
 Small mammals were probably as important in aboriginal diets as larger animals, with jackrabbits and cottontails being preeminent, but woodrats and other rodents were commonly exploited.
 Various birds, reptiles, and amphibians were consumed as well; food taboos were few in number and inconsistent, judging from the surviving ethnographic record.
 The only precontact domesticated animal was the dog.
 It is not clear whether marine fish and shellfish were a mainstay for some coastal groups or merely provided supplemental or emergency food sources for groups that were oriented primarily toward terrestrial resources.
-Interregional exchange systems are known to have linked the coast with areas to the east in particular, but exchange may have been concerned more with facilitating social and ceremonial matters than with meeting material needs (Shipek 1982).
+Interregional exchange may have been concerned more with facilitating social and ceremonial matters than with meeting material needs (Shipek 1982).